Need a night off from cooking? This Tortilla Pizza makes a fun and easy weeknight meal the whole family will love!

 Tortilla pizzas work like a charm for lunch and they’re easy to pack into a lunchbox.
 Get the kids in on this lunch by providing a few healthy options so they can build their own pizza.

 Once baked, make sure to let them cool down to room temperature before packing them into a lunch box.
+Looking for warm lunch ideas?
+I’ve got you covered!

 This simplified pizza is exactly the kind of recipe you’ll find in the 101 Packed Lunches eBook.
 It’s filled with every kind of kid-friendly lunch you can imagine and most of them you’ll want to pack for yourself.